vinitkumar/vinitkumar.github.com/about.md

-I currently work at an awesome Dutch company [Changer](http://changer.nl) and my job involves building Safe and Secure Social Network for School kids : [Socialschools] (http://www.socialschools.nl/en/).
+I currently work at an awesome Dutch company [Changer](http://changer.nl) and my job involves building Safe and Secure Social Network for School kids : [Socialschools](http://www.socialschools.nl/en/).

 Contributing to Open Source is one of my passion and most of time you would find me closing issues on Github or reading some good piece of Code.